desflahertyportfolio/The_Easy_CookBook/README.md

 * Design a backend database to group recipes by attributes such as Cuisine, Country, Ingredients

 * Project has been published to the Heroku website https://easy-cookbook.herokuapp.com/
+* The github repository is located at <a href="https://github.com/desflaherty/milestoneproject3">Github CookBook</a>

 ## UX